Magento 2 Installation Guide

 - Click on the Install button - As a default, your shop will go in maintenance mode while installing the extension.
 For this, we recommend that you do this when there is little traffic on your site.

 - If everything went smoothly, you should get a success notification.
-If errors occur, please forward them to Support at firstname.lastname@example.org and possibly also have your developer look at it.
+If errors occur, please forward them to Support at firstname.lastname@example.org and possibly also have your developer look at them.

-- As the final step you should navigate to the module configuration page and set it up properly - see bottom of this guide
+- As the final step, you should navigate to the module configuration page and set it up properly - see the bottom of this guide.

 Installation via manual upload

-If you are comfortable with FTP and have shell access then you can download and install our extension manually.
+If you are comfortable with FTP and have shell access, you can download and install our extension manually.

 - Inside the Addwish folder, you create another folder called Awext so you end up with a folder structure like this: